makeabilitylab/LabelAId/README.md

 | **All Label Types**   | **176,694**         | **16,348**                | **11,774**           | **5,699**                | **7,584**           | **3,852**                | **221,951** |

 ## Technical Evaluation
 LabelAId consistently outperforms all other baseline models and can improve mistake inference accuracy by up to 37% with just 50 downstream samples.
-See our evelaution code and paper for more details.
+See our evaluation code and paper for more details.

 ## User Study
 ![User flow](/figures/labelaid-user-flow.png "A user flow diagram of LabelAId implemented in Project Sidewalk.")